ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

 ## 2.0 DATA INPUT:
 To use this package, you'll need:
-* An Excel file containing data counts, either from HTG or RNAseq,
+* An Excel file containing data counts, either from HTG or RAW RNAseq (remember, no decimals),
 * An Excel file with annotation or clinical data.

 ## 2.1.
 QUICK START.